ebelious/Sorcery-Grimoir/README.md

 # Sorcery Grimoir
 This is Sorcer Grimoir, a Contested Realm Companion application for the seekers and masters of the realm.
 This app is a multi tool for anyone intersted in playing, understanding, and/or just interested in Sorcery Contested Realm.
+This app was designed for readability and minimal feel which can also be customized to your liking

 ### [Sorcery Grimoir App](https://ebelious.github.io/Sorcery-Grimoir/)